LV Criminal Defense: Our Experience

 • State of Nevada vs Nicholas Wooldridge (2000):

-I was charged with battery causing substantial bodily harm.
+I was charged with battery, causing substantial bodily harm.
 A Felony.
-My entire future was on the line as well as my sanity and potential professional career.
-After jury trial, I was found NOT GUILT
+My entire future was on the line, as well as my sanity and potential professional career.
+After a jury trial, I was found NOT GUILTY

 2018 Cases Results